hannic/moleskine-latex-templates/README.md

 # Moleskine-Latex-Templates

-Moleskine Templates in LaTeX for printing and/or editing
+Moleskine Templates in LaTeX for your Bullet Journal or your Scrapbook.
+Either print or customize the given examples.
-- for Moleskine Notebooks Size: Large
+Even better, do create a reusable template.

+Current templates are for Moleskine notebooks size: LARGE (width: 13 cm)
 <img src="https://milligram.com/media/wysiwyg/Moleskine_Classic_01.jpg" width="250"  />